Yi Wanyong

 Yi Wanyong (17 July 1858 – 12 February 1926), also spelled Lee Wan-yong or Ye Wan-yong, was a Korean politician who served as the 7th Prime Minister of Korea.
 He is best remembered for signing the Eulsa Treaty and the Japan–Korea Annexation Treaty, which placed Korea under Japanese rule in 1910.
-Yi's name has since become a byword for Korean collaborators with Imperial Japan.
+Yi's name has since become a byword for Korean collaborators with the Empire of Japan.

 Early life and education

 Yi Wanyong was born into the Ubong Yi clan to a poor aristocratic family in 1858, but grew up with a lot of support after he became the adoptive son of Yi Ho-jun, who was a friend of Heungseon Daewongun and an in-law.
 He learned English and theology at Yookyoung Park, went to the United States to live as a diplomat, and returned to Korea to serve as a pro-Russian politician until the 1896 Agwan Pacheon incident, where King Gojong and his crown prince took refuge at the Russian legation in Seoul.
 As Japan grew stronger, he became a pro-Japanese politician.

 Yi was a founding member of the Independence Club established in 1896 and belonged to the "reform faction" which wanted to Westernize Korea and to open the country to foreign trade.